 In this paper I explore the uses of social media as a platform of citizen journalistic reporting as well as online community behavior.
 While exploring the subreddit group of education, I examine the behavior of the subscribers of the group through the posts that are submitted.
-By applying Connectivism Theory (Downs, 2004, Siemens, 2005) we can explain how these two behavior patterns reside side by side and contribute to each other by creating a place where learning can take place.
+By applying Connectivism Theory (Downes, 2005; Siemens, 2005) we can explain how these two behavior patterns reside side by side and contribute to each other by creating a place where learning can take place.
 This learning that may occur contributes to the group’s social capital and the individual's personal growth (Julien , 2015) which also answers the question of gain.

-\

-1- Literature Review:
+1 Literature Review

 In order to better understand the fields of CJ and online communities that are the perspectives viewed in this research, it is necessary to explore the literary background of both these fields of research and to define the terminology accordingly.
 In addition, I needed a deeper understanding of how Reddit has been researched up to date and what research has been done on Connectivism Theory in order to better explain the findings in this paper.
 The purpose of this research is to add to the body of research that seeks to unveil the personal gain that one might have by being part of such groups.
 Examining this particular subreddit , with a topic that is very brood and nonspecific, can shed light on how social media sites provide a platform for people to use acts citizen journalistic behavior or acts of community behavior in order to contribute to a person’s personal gain.

-1.1 Citizen Journalism
+1.1 Citizen journalism.

 There have been many debates as to what might be considered citizen journalism (CJ).
 This stems from the fact that no one can say when or where this phenomenon originated.
 Carpenter (2010) says a citizen journalist is an individual who intends to publish online some information meant to benefit the community.
-Lasica (2003) calls it “random acts of journalism” while Burns and Highfield (2012) call it “an assemblage of journalistic activities”.
+Lasica (2003) calls it “random acts of journalism” while Bruns and Highfield (2012) call it “an assemblage of journalistic activities”.
 Nip (2006) states that people are responsible for gathering content, visioning, producing and publishing new content.
 If a person took a video of a disaster and posted it themselves this would be considered CJ.
 If they gave it to a newspaper, it would not.
 In short, they are people who are not professional journalists (i.e., not professionally trained as journalists) but do the acts of a journalist for the benefit of the others.
 These acts include: current affair based blogging, photo and video sharing and posting eyewitness commentary on current events (Goode, 2009).
 In addition, these acts can include among others; reposting, linking, tagging, modifying and commenting on the posts of others.
 Goode (2009) adds to the discussion about citizen journalism that it is not exclusively an online phenomenon, is not an alternative to news sources, and includes a certain amount of meta-journalism (the rating and commenting and retelling as a discussion about the news rather than the news itself).
 Providing a space for meta-journalism where the citizen journalists are acting as mediators to the professional reports provided, is an important part of the activities of social media especially when meta-journalism is part of CJ.

-1.2 Professional journalism and citizen journalism
+1.2 Professional journalism and citizen journalism.